tj-tusharjain/azure-compute-docs/articles/virtual-machines/troubleshoot-maintenance-configurations.md

 #### Resolution

 If you re-create a dedicated host with the same name, Maintenance Configurations retains the old dedicated host ID, which prevents it from blocking updates.
 You can resolve this problem by removing the maintenance configuration and reassigning it.
-If the problem persists, contact the support team for assistance.
+**The system will automatically perform this action within 12 hours of recreation if not performed by the user.** It is recommended to either perform the aforementioned action or wait for 12 hours before this action is performed automatically.

 ### A schedule isn't triggered